 The Sky is the Limit in the Commonwealth

 Phoenix Packaging, Grupo Phoenix’s subsidiary in Pulaski County, serves as the headquarters of its North American operations and a gateway into the East Coast market.
-The company selected the Pulaski County Corporate Park in 2010 for its ready-made sites, accessibility to major interstates such as I-81 and I-77, and available rail transport to reduce logistics.
+The company selected the Pulaski County Corporate Park in 2010 for its ready-made sites, accessibility to major interstates such as I-81 and I-77, and available rail transport.

 By 2017, Grupo Phoenix was looking to expand once again, and the corporate park offered an additional 250,000 square feet of space to accommodate the company’s next phase of growth.
 This fact, in combination with the site’s strategic location, made Virginia a strong contender for Grupo Phoenix’s $48.7 million-dollar capital investment.

 Similar to its site requirements, Grupo Phoenix’s workforce needs have been consistently met since its establishment in Virginia.
 The company is now the second-largest employer in Pulaski County thanks to the New River Valley’s extended labor force of nearly 400,000, which fuels the region’s vibrant manufacturing industry cluster.
 From Eldor Corporation to Korona Candles, a wide variety of major manufacturers have thrived with access to the region’s skilled workforce.